uit-no-old/incoming/doc/examples.md

 ### Upload pause / resume / cancel

 The frontend in example 2 lets the user pause / resume and cancel an upload.
-For this, there are additional HTML elements right beneath the file selector, and the 'progress update' callback (see above) dynamically enables or disables the control based on whether pause or cancel are possible.
+For this, there are additional HTML elements right beneath the file selector, and the 'progress update' callback (see above) dynamically enables or disables the controls based on whether pause or cancel are possible.
 There are also event handlers for clicks on the controls:

 ```javascript
     // click handler for cancel button